reportable-uk/Reportable/_guidebook/en/raw-en/what-is-hate-crime.md

 Specific examples of incitement of hatred include:
 - Social media posts that call for violence against a specific person or group
 - Web pages that show pictures, videos or descriptions of violence against anyone due to their perceived differences
-- chat forums where people ask other people to commit hate crimes against a specific person or group [^1]
+- chat forums where people ask other people to commit hate crimes against a specific person or group[^2]

-Under the current legislation, it is a criminal offence to incite hatred on the grounds of race, religion and sexual orientation.[^2] However, if you are aware of incitement of hatred  on any other grounds, you should still report it as a hate crime.
+Under the current legislation, it is a criminal offence to incite hatred on the grounds of race, religion and sexual orientation.[^3] However, if you are aware of incitement of hatred  on any other grounds, you should still report it as a hate crime.

-[^2]: College of Policing, “Major investigation and public protection” <https://www.app.college.police.uk/app-content/major-investigation-and-public-protection/hate-crime/inciting-hatred/>
-”
-[^3]: Public Order Act 1986, Part 3A (as on 4 April 2021)

 ## Hate crime or incident?